A Guide to the Spices of Singapore

 Nowhere is this more evident than in Thai cuisine, where a balance of flavours is fundamental.
 They take their plentiful bird’s eye chillies, which feature in almost every meal, and combine them with other ingredients.
 Sour elements such as citrus fruits and tamarind, intense bursts of salt in fish and soy sauce are paired with the sweetness of coconut milk or palm sugar.
 These flavours mixed with fresh fish, meat and crunchy vegetables create a dreamy taste and layers of texture.
 Try it out in BeerThai House Restaurant, a hidden neighbourhood gem amongst the streets of Kallang.

 Singapore spicy food

-Singapore itself doesn’t miss out on the spice train.
-The native cuisine of the city is packed with peppers, nowhere more than in the national dish, Singaporean chilli crab.
+Local Singaporean food itself doesn’t miss out on the spice train.
+The native cuisine of the city is packed with heat, nowhere more than in the national dish, Singaporean chilli crab.
 While the national dish may not be as fiery as the name suggests, it still packs a punch.
 Singaporean chilli crab can be found at any self-respecting seafood joint.
-The ancient Peranakan culture is also filled with heat-seeking missives.
-Laksa is a soup of fish, cockles, shrimp, bean curd and a healthy dollop of sambal chilli paste.
-Find the best of it that you can at Old Bibik’s Peranakan Kitchen on Changi Road.
+Peranakan cuisine also packs a serious punch in dishes such as their laksa, an iconic soup crammed with fresh fish, cockles, shrimp, bean curd and a healthy dollop of sambal chilli paste.
+Find the best of it that you can at any of these top Peranakan restaurants across Singapore.

 And so concludes our tour: the final furlong of the fire foray.
 Your humble guide bids you adieu, and wishes you only the best in your newly-found finesse for fire in the city-state.
 All the best, chilli fans – now, show Singapore what your tastebuds are made of.